-- Boil/Roast/Grill tomatillos, peppers, onion.
+- Step 3: Boil/Roast/Grill tomatillos, peppers, onion.
 If roasting you can add the garlic to the pan also.
-If roasting the ingredients, cook them 15-20 minutes until softened, then give them a couple minutes under the broiler to get additional color.
+Spread ingredients on a large baking sheet and cook 15-20 minutes until softened, then give them a couple minutes under the broiler to get additional color.

-- Add ingredients to a blender or food processor.
+- Step 4: Add ingredients to a blender or food processor.
 Blend until desired consistency is reached.
 Salsa can be thick, you can use water to thin it out if needed.

 - Water: If you boil the ingredients, keep the water to use in the salsa to help thin it out if needed.

 - Roast or boil the ingredients prior to blending.
 This will ensure that we’re getting the best flavor from the tomatillos.

 - Start with smaller amounts of lime juice, lime can be overpowering.
 If too much is added it can make the salsa too tangy.
 So start small and you can add more to taste.